 Transportation is provided by the school district to away competitions.
 A bus will take the team from the middle or high school to the host school.
 When the game is completed, the team will be returned to the school where they were picked up.
-It is the parent's responsibility to pick their child up when they return.
+It is the parents responsibility to pick their child up when they return.
 Please be prompt when picking your child up after a game or practice.

 It is the intention of the school that all teams travel to and from an event together.
-In the event of a true emergency, a parent should write a note to be given to the coach releasing the school from responsibility.
+In the event of a true emergency, a parent should write a note to be given/emailed to the coach, athletic director and principal releasing the school from responsibility.